-The programme consisted of excerpts of Bach’s Wohltemperierte Klavier which Sivelöv performed in a quiet, meditative state and it seemed like a preparation for Schumann which followed.
+The program consisted of excerpts of Bach’s Wohltemperierte Klavier that Sivelöv performed in a quiet, meditative state and it seemed like a preparation for Schumann that followed.
 Schumann’s second piano sonata is a journey in hopelessness and darkness of the soul.
 Sivelöv’s emphatic interpretation of this emotional as well as technical mountain climb seemed to be a creation of the moment.
 Schumann’s angst flowed from Sivelöv’s hands.

 Alberto Ginastera’s Argentine dances ended the concert, and this is a piece where the rhythm holds the main attention.
 Again Sivelöv mastered the music completely and one could only follow his example and give in to the music.

 – Ystads Allehanda, 26 September 2011

 Niklas Sivelöv: Schumann: Piano Sonatas (A Records / Danacord)